nadezhin/fdlibm-proofs/llvm2acl2/README.txt

 jdk8/                      Slightly modified sources of the Fdlibm library found in OpenJDK 8 . jdk8.llvm/                 Translation of jdk8/ files by clang-3.7 to x86_64-pc-linux-gnu target .
-class/                     Variants of transliteration of Fdlibm C files into Java. class/FdlibmTranslit.java  Manual tranliteration - will be replaced by automatic class/8/                   Classfiles of class/FdlibmTranslit.java complied bu OpenJDK 8
+class/                     Variants of transliteration of Fdlibm C files into Java. class/FdlibmTranslit.java  Manual tranliteration from OpenJDK 9 tests class/FdlibmTranslitN.java Automatic tranliteration by ../translit-fdlibm class/8/                   Classfiles of class/FdlibmTranslit.java and class/FdlibmTranslitN.java complied bu OpenJDK 8
-class/9/                   Classfiles of class/FdlibmTranslit.java complied bu OpenJDK 9
+class/9/                   Classfiles of class/FdlibmTranslit.java and class/FdlibmTranslitN.java complied bu OpenJDK 9
-class/FdlibmTranslitN.java Automatic tranliteration by ../translit-fdlibm pom.xml                    Maven project file of converter from LLVM bitcode to ACL2 nbactions.xml              Netbeans configuration file ot the Converter src/                       Source files of the Converter
+pom.xml                    Maven project file of converter from LLVM bitcode to ACL2 nbactions.xml              Netbeans configuration file ot the Converter src/                       Source files of the Converter